In focus: How to implement machine translation into your translation process

 Implementing NMT is a journey.
 As a result, where you start is a huge part of the picture and largely dictates what you can start with.
 A common challenge is establishing a new process that will eventually scale up, and where you might be limited technically by what your existing content and translation systems can do.

-First, you’ll need to assess the feasibility of the overall quality.
+First, you need to assess the overall quality to see how feasible it is to post-edit it to a ‘production-ready’ quality.
 Typically, there are two key factors that will give you a guide on whether machine translation is going to work on your content.

 Language pairs – typically, languages that are geographically close will machine translate into each other more easily.
 This is due to the huge amounts of good quality data that is readily available and that all machine translation engines are trained with.